Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Dominance.md

 ## Completeness

-Complete dominance: *complete* inhibition of the expression of recessive alleles Partial / incomplete dominance: *partial* inhibition of the expression of recessive alleles
+Complete dominance: *complete* inhibition of the expression of recessive alleles Partial / incomplete dominance: *partial* inhibition of the expression of recessive alleles resulting in *blended* expression of all alleles

 ## Codominance

-Mixed expression of multiple alleles
+Existence of multiple dominant alleles resulting in *clearly independent* expression of each allele

 > [!example] A rooster with white and black alleles exhibiting both colours